 Breastfeeding recommendations are well established and supported by research, citing duration minimizes infant mortality and optimizes lifelong infant and maternal health.
-Breastfeeding is a learned process and can be hard to get started with many compounding factors, including limited access to professional level care, paid leave and community support.
-It is no wonder that continuing can be a challenge, with 60% of women reporting inability to achieve intended goals, and even lower rates of initiation and duration across racial and socioeconomic divides.
+Breastfeeding is a learned process and can be hard to get started with many compounding factors, including limited access to culturally matched professional level care, paid leave and ongoing community support.
+It is no wonder that continuing can be a challenge, with 60% of women reporting inability to achieve intended goals and many experiencing disparity due to racial and socioeconomic inequities.
 While organizations ranging from the CDC, AAP, to ACOG have comprehensive information supporting breastfeeding, most healthcare professional degree programs lack education about breastfeeding.
 It is time sensitive and time intensive care best provided by someone who specializes in it, and best valued for its long-term cost effectiveness.
-Through this advocacy page, we hope to improve awareness of lactation care team members, lactation care insurance coverage rights, and how you can engage with policy makers to improve equitable payment for lactation care and adequate paid leave standards.
+Through this advocacy page, we hope to improve awareness of lactation care team members, lactation care insurance coverage rights, and how you can engage with policy makers to improve equitable lactation care as well as adequate paid leave standards.

 Health Insurance Coverage Facts